KATHY KORTES-MILLER, MSW, PhD

 Knowledge Broker Assistant

 Carol is a Knowledge Broker Assistant at CERAH, helping in the development and coordination of palliative care educational events, and working closely with community partners on special initiatives.
-Carol is also a part-time instructor at Confederation College.
+Carol is also a Community Learning Session Coordinator at NOSM University.
 Her work experience includes positions in management, planning, communications and marketing.
 She is an alumna of Lakehead University with degrees in English, psychology and education, and has a graduate diploma in journalism from Concordia University (Montreal).

 Education Initiatives Assistant